The 10 Worst Columbus Suburbs For 2023

 Rounding out the ten worst Columbus suburbs to call home is South Bloomfield.

-To figure out how bad a Columbus suburb is to live in, we only needed to know what kinds of things people like and then decide what suburbs have the least amount of those things.
+To figure out how bad a Columbus suburb is to live in, we used Saturday Night Science to identify the kinds of things people like and then decide what suburbs have the least amount of those things.

 • High unemployment rate